Chart Color Schemes

 Health performance in Toodyay is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Toodyay, with common health conditions prevalent across both younger and older age groups.
+Health data indicates significant challenges for Toodyay with high prevalence of common health conditions across both younger and older age groups.

-Private health cover is notably high at approximately 54%, covering around 2,785 people.
-The most frequent medical conditions are arthritis and mental health issues, affecting 11.0% and 8.8% of residents respectively.
-However, 62.5% of residents claim to be free from medical ailments, compared to 64.7% in the rest of WA.
-Toodyay has a higher proportion of seniors aged 65 and over, at 25.4% (1,300 people), than the rest of WA's 21.7%.
-Despite this, health outcomes among seniors are particularly strong, outperforming general population metrics.
+Approximately 54% (~2,785 people) have private health cover, a rate notably higher than other areas.
+The most prevalent medical conditions are arthritis (11.0%) and mental health issues (8.8%).
+Conversely, 62.5% of residents report no medical ailments, compared to 64.7% in the rest of WA.
+Toodyay has 25.4% of its population aged 65 and over (1,300 people), exceeding the state average of 21.7%.
+Notably, health outcomes among seniors are strong, outperforming general population metrics.

 Frequently Asked Questions - Health